 When I was young, there was practically no debate over whether democracy, communism or dictatorship is better.
 Nobody would have taken you seriously if you lived outside China or the USSR and wished to migrate there.

-Nowadays, things have gone grey as authoritarian regimes start growing a prosperous shell and countries that used to be great go on the decline due to a variety of social issues.
-There is an emerging group of simplistic, apathetic and shallow individuals from ailing democratic countries who think that democracy doesn’t work anymore and there is a better path steered by benevolent depots heading towards a socialist paradise.
+Nowadays, things have gone a bit grey as authoritarian regimes start growing a prosperous shell and countries that used to be great and progressive go on the path of decline due to a variety of social and political issues.
+As the lines begin to blur, there is an emerging group of simplistic, apathetic and shallow individuals from ailing democratic countries who think that democracy doesn’t work anymore and there is a better path steered by benevolent depots heading towards a socialist paradise.

-But this is only the start of the prosperous phase in these newly wealthy states and not the finish.
-Sure, you can prosper under somebody else’s dictatorship, but when does the party end and do you know when to get out?
-Or are you so enamoured of the authoritarian system that you want your own country to follow the same system?
+But many don’t realise that this is only the start of the prosperous phase in these newly wealthy states and not the finish.
+Sure, you can prosper under somebody else’s dictatorship, but when does the party end and do you know when to get out before the fruits of your labour are taken away and you have no recourse?
+Or are you so enamoured of the authoritarian system that you don’t think that the party will ever end and you even want your own country to follow the same system?

 In this video, disillusioned former China expat Matt Tye interviews North Korean escapee Park Yeon Mi and discuss the mentality of some emerging Western socialists.